chooliu/colorado-environmental-records-scraper/scrapers/README.md

 This web scraper uses [scrapy](https://scrapy.org/) to download Suncor related files from the [Colorado Environmental Records](http://environmentalrecords.colorado.gov/HPRMWebDrawer/Record) website.
 To get started, run `pip install -r requirements.txt` in the project root directory which will install all `scrapy` dependencies.

-At the moment, the only configuration needed is to change the `save_path` variable in `cers/spiders/cers_suncor.py` to the directory you want to save the pdfs in.
-After that, the scrapy can be run by calling `scrapy crawl sun_corp`.
+The scrapy has two arguments: `save_path` and `airs_id`.
+The `save_path` argument specifies the directory you want the .pdfs and metadata .txts to be saved.
+The scrapy can be run by calling for instance `scrapy crawl cers_scraper -a save_path=C:/Users/andys/Desktop/cers_scraper -a airs_id=001-0003`.